Interval constraint programming for globally solving catalog-based categorical optimization: Introduction

-\section{Motivation}
+\subsection{Motivation}

-Categorical variables -- discrete variables that take values from a finite set of non-numerical values and thus have no natural ordering -- arise in numerous structural optimization applications: optimal truss design~\cite{gao2018categorical}, design of optical systems~\cite{agurok2019multi}, tyre selection~\cite{nedvelkova2019splitting}, aircraft design~\cite{barjhoux2017mixed}, product family design~\cite{lindroth2011pure}, optimization of thermal insulation systems~\cite{abhishek2010modeling}, etc. While problems with discrete variables are noticeably harder to solve than continuous problems, categorical variables add another level of complexity, since the core technique for solving discrete optimization problems (relaxation of the integrity constraints) does not hold.
+Catalog-based categorical optimization -- categorical variables are described by a tuple of properties that assume values within a discrete non-ordered catalog -- arises in numerous structural optimization applications: optimal truss design~\cite{gao2018categorical}, tyre selection~\cite{nedvelkova2019splitting}, aircraft design~\cite{barjhoux2017mixed}, product family design~\cite{lindroth2011pure}, optimization of thermal insulation systems~\cite{abhishek2010modeling}, etc. While problems with discrete variables are noticeably harder to solve than continuous problems, categorical variables add another level of complexity, since the core technique for solving discrete optimization problems -- relaxation of the integrality constraints -- does not hold.